Would you like to see what we have written on a subject? Use the search below.

 While In Deep Pain

 The first thing we notice is that she never stopped worshipping God.
-Year after year she went up to Shiloh with her husband and the other members of the family.
+Year after year, she would go up to Shiloh with her husband and the other members of the family.
 This was the time when the pain was the most intense.
 This was the time when the rival wife made her feel the worst.
 She could have escaped some of it by staying home and losing herself in her daily routine.
-In fact, it might have been a relief not to have P’ninah around for a few days.
+In fact, it might have been a relief not to have Peninnah around for a few days.
 There was nothing in the law that compelled her to go.
-From the way her husband acted toward her, he would not have tried to force her to go.
+From the way her husband acted toward her, it is clear that he would not have tried to force her to go.

 So why go?
 It was an expression of her worship and personal dedication to God.
 Hannah’s commitment to God was greater than her pain.
-She did not worship God in order to reap benefits.
+She did not worship God to reap benefits.
 She worshipped God because He was God.
 Her personal situation was irrelevant.

 Deep Pain Expressed